mfiferna/highlight-string-code/README.md

 See [CHANGELOG.md](./CHANGELOG.md)

 ## Issues
-If you have any suggestion or issue, please feel free to subbmit it at [Repo Issues](https://github.com/iuyoy/highlight-string-code/issues)
+If you have any suggestion or issue, please feel free to subbmit it at [Github Issues](https://github.com/iuyoy/highlight-string-code/issues) page.

 ## References